Learning to Advect: A Neural Semi-Lagrangian Architecture for Weather Forecasting: Impact Statement

 \section{Impact Statement}

 This paper advances machine learning for weather forecasting, a domain with major life-safety and economic implications.
-We emphasize that weather prediction systems extend beyond individual forecasting algorithms, encompassing end-to-end workflows from data assimilation to post-processing and policy guidance.
-Accordingly, new methods should be adopted only after rigorous, system-level verification over time horizons sufficient to evaluate extreme events and out-of-distribution performance.
+Weather prediction systems extend beyond individual forecasting algorithms, encompassing end-to-end workflows from data assimilation to post-processing and policy guidance; accordingly, new methods should be adopted only after rigorous, system-level verification over time horizons sufficient to evaluate extreme events and out-of-distribution performance.
+We also acknowledge the carbon footprint associated with training large-scale forecasting models.
+PARADIS partly mitigates this cost through transfer learning across resolutions, an advance which we hope becomes more commonplace.

-We acknowledge the carbon footprint associated with training large-scale models.
-However, the results in this work support the view that explicit transport enables a $1^\circ$ model to match the effective resolution of substantially more expensive systems at medium lead times.
+\begin{ack} We gratefully acknowledge the collaboration of our colleagues and the support of the managers of the Direction de la recherche en météorologie and the Division du développement des prévisions nationales at Environment and Climate Change Canada.
+We also gratefully acknowledge the valuable contributions of Ben Adcock, Mahta Abdollahzadehzare, Avi Gupta, Mehdi Haned, Erika Kember, Francis Poulin, Steven Ruuth, Aryan Sharma, Seth Taylor, and Xiangye Xu. \end{ack}